makerfactoryio/docs/docs/development-boards/esp32/audio.md

 ## Overview
-The audio amplifier of the ESP board includes the MAX98357A, a digital 3W Class D Audio Amplifier.
+The component **AUDIO AMPLIFIER** of the ESP board includes the MAX98357A, a digital 3W Class D Audio Amplifier.
 This amplifier provides an digital pulse-code modulation (PCM) input supporting I2S data and delivers a 3.2W output power into 4Ω (4 Ohms) at 5V.
 It accepts specified sample rates between 8kHz and 96kHz for all supported data formats.

-Connect your 4Ω speaker at connector J300 at P and N.
+!!! example
+    An example project for the Arduino IDE can be found in the chapter for the microphone.

 ESP Board | Audio Amplifier
 --- | ---